bridgefabric/.github/profile/README.md

 ### General Introduction

 BridgeFabric is a distributed serverless system based on web3.
 It aims to build an easy-to-use decentralized governance serverless system, making every piece of function code generates value.
-Developers will write applications as WebAssembly, and dapr hosts the running of WebAssembly applications. dapr nodes use libp2p to discover and communicate with each other, and each dapr node has a unique identity, a nodeid, and dapr nodes that want to join the system to host applications need to stack first.
-Which dapr nodes are allowed to participate in the system, and which WebAssembly applications these nodes can run are determined by the on-chain governance contract.
-Users can write or select the applications they need to use and only need to pay for each call they make. webAssembly binary applications will be stored on ipfs.
+Developers can write applications and compiling it to WebAssembly.
+Worker node can run these WebAssembly applications which is call actor in this system.
+Worker nodes use libp2p to discover and communicate with each other, and each worker node has a unique identity, a nodeid.
+Worker nodes need to stake and then they can join the system to host applications to earn.
+Which worker nodes are allowed to participate in the system, and which actor these nodes can host are determined by the on-chain governance contract.
+Users can write or select the applications they need to use and only need to pay for each call they make.
+The webAssembly binary applications is currently supported stored on ipfs.

 ### Architecture